Body Dysmorphic Disorder

 What can I do to prevent body dysmorphic disorder?

 The best way to prevent BDD from becoming a serious problem is to catch it early.
 BDD tends to get worse with age.
 Plastic surgery to correct a body flaw rarely helps.
-If your child or teen seems overly worried about his or her looks and needs constant reassurance, talk with their healthcare provider.
+If your child or teen seems overly worried about their looks and needs constant reassurance, talk with their healthcare provider.
 If you have symptoms of BDD yourself, talk with your healthcare provider or a mental health provider.

 Living with body dysmorphic disorder